-For many, it’s important to be able to make dressing during the holiday season.
-Dressing is a common part of many holiday meals.
+For many, it’s important to be able to make dressing during the holiday season, as it’s a common part of many holiday meals.

 If you’re from the south, you might love cornbread dressing above all else.
-Cornbread dressing can be a real treat, but you need to know how to make it right.
+It can be a real treat, but you need to know how to make it right.

 Did your first attempt at cornbread dressing turn out wrong?
-Perhaps the cornbread wasn’t as thick as you wanted it to be.
+Perhaps it was a bit runnier than you wanted it to be.

 Keep reading to learn how to thicken cornbread dressing.
-This will show you how to get great results when making cornbread dressing that will please the entire family.
+This will show you how to get great results that will please the entire family.

 1 – Add More Bread